epireve/grocerygo/scripts/README.md

 For browser tests specifically:
 - If tests fail, check the screenshots for visual clues on what went wrong
 - Make sure your CSS selectors in the site match what the tests are looking for

+For product image scripts:
+- Check your Serper.dev API key is valid and has sufficient quota
+- If images aren't downloaded properly, check your network connection
+- Ensure your media directory is writable by the application